 Binder Jetting is a 3D printing technology that creates parts additively with a binding agent.
 This 3D printinge process uses a liquid binding agent deposited on the metal powder material, layer by layer, according to your 3D model.
 When the printing process is complete, the build box is removed from the printer and placed into an oven for curing.
 Once the process is over, an operator carefully takes the parts from the build box and removes the remaining powder with brushes and air blowers.
 After this step, the parts are separated from the runners, cleaned and beadblasted to remove the remaining powder.

 Metal 3D printers for DMLS technology

 DMLS was developed by the German company EOS.
 The first DMLS machine, the EOSINT M 250, was launched in 1995.
-For our DMLS online 3D printing service, we use EOS metal 3D printers.
+For our DMLS online 3D printing service, we use EOS 3D printers for metal additive manufacturing.
 Currently EOS offers a series of metal 3D printers, such as: EOS M 100, EOS M 290, EOS M 400, EOS M 400-4, EOS M 280 and EOS M 080.

 Among these 3D printers, for our services we use the EOS M 290 and EOS M 280 ones.
 Let’s take a closer look at them:

 EOS M 290 metal 3D Printer